Bigelow Commercial Space Station: Space Complex Alpha

-In August 2015, Michael Gold stated that the timetable for the first B330 deployment is uncertain at the moment, since it is tied to the development of private astronaut taxis that can get people to orbit.
+In August 2015, Michael Gold stated that the timetable for the first B330 deployment is uncertain at the moment since it is tied to the development of private astronaut taxis that can get people to orbit.
 With this projected to be 2017 or later Bigelow expects to be "ready when they are".

-In April 2016, the two B330s attached together was also questioned by suggesting that the first B330 might ideally be attached to the International Space Station or that each B330 could operate on its own.
+In April 2016, the two B330s attached together were also questioned, by suggesting that the first B330 might ideally be attached to the International Space Station or that each B330 could operate on its own.
 The first liftoff was targeted for 2020.
 All flights are currently on hold due to the temporary lay off of all Bigelow employees due to the COVID-19 Pandemic.

 Orbital complex construction

 In 2010, Bigelow Aerospace began building a large production facility in North Las Vegas, Nevada to produce the space modules.
 The 181,000 ft2 facility will include three production lines for three distinct spacecraft, doubling the amount of floor space at Bigelow and transitioning the focus from research and development to production.
 Bigelow expects to hire approximately 1200 new employees to staff the plant, with production commencing in early 2012.
 Construction would require three medium lift launches and one heavy lift launch.
-In October 2011 Reuters reported that Bigelow had, "pared its 115-member workforce to 51 [...] because of delays developing space taxis needed to fly people to the outposts."
+In October 2011, Reuters reported that Bigelow had "pared its 115-member workforce to 51 [...] because of delays developing space taxis needed to fly people to the outposts."